2 killed in collapse of Manila hotel being demolished

 Rescuers search for victims after a budget hotel which is undergoing demolition, collapsed Monday, Sept.
 23, 2019, in Manila, Philippines.
 Rescue efforts are still ongoing to free another victim after one of ... more

-MANILA, Philippines (AP) — Philippine officials say at least two workers died and another was injured when part of a small budget hotel they were demolishing in Manila collapsed.
+MANILA, Philippines (AP) — At least two workers were killed and another was injured Monday when part of a small budget hotel they were demolishing in Manila collapsed, Philippine officials said.

-Officials say the two workers were found and given first aid while rescuers tried to extricate them from the rubble, but later died.
-Another worker jumped off the building as some floors caved in and was injured.
+The hotel has long been closed and was being demolished by several workers when the accident happened.
+A busy road in Manila's Malate tourism and entertainment district was closed due to the rescue efforts.

+"It's sad but we can't do anything, everybody tried their best," Moreno told reporters, adding rescuers moved rapidly but carefully due to the building's fragility.

-Police are investigating the collapse, which Moreno said prompted him to order guests in a nearby budget motel to leave the building.
+Police are investigating the collapse, which Moreno said prompted him to order guests in an adjacent budget motel to leave the building for safety reasons.